provectio/ninjaone-teamswebhook/README.md

 We highly recommand to host it behind a reverse proxy like [Nginx](https://www.nginx.com/) or [Traefik](https://traefik.io/) and securing it with `SECURE_TOKEN` variable.
 The soft only listen on `POST` method.

+It use [Go templates](https://golang.org/pkg/html/template/) to generate the HTML message sent to Teams, [Echo](https://echo.labstack.com/) as web framework and [Charmbracelet Log](https://github.com/charmbracelet/log) as logger.
+Thanks to them for their works.

 # Configuration

 This project configuration is done via environment variables and must be publicly accessible.
 For that you can use Reverse Proxy like [Nginx](https://www.nginx.com/) or [Traefik](https://traefik.io/).